Pakistani architecture: Mughal Architecture (16th–18th centuries CE)

 The Tomb of Jahangir, the fourth Mughal Emperor, was completed in 1637 during the reign of his son and successor Shah Jahan.
 The Emperor had forbidden the construction of a dome over his tomb, and thus the roof is simple and free of any embellishments.
-It stands amidst a garden which also houses the Tomb of Nur Jahan, Tomb of Asif Khan and Akbari Sarai, the one of the most well-preserved caravanserais in Pakistan.
+It stands amidst a garden which also houses the Tomb of Nur Jahan, Tomb of Asif Khan and Akbari Sarai, one of the most well-preserved caravanserais in Pakistan.

 Mughal architecture reached its zenith in the 17th century during the reign of Shah Jahan.
 During this time, several additions were made to the Lahore Fort.
 Other masterpieces of this time include the Wazir Khan Mosque, Dai Anga Mosque, Tomb of Dai Anga, Shalimar Gardens and Shahi Hammam in Lahore.
 The Shah Jahan Mosque in Thatta reflects a heavy Persian influence.

 The Badshahi Mosque in Lahore was built during the reign of Aurangzeb in 1673.
 It is made out of red sandstone with three marble domes, very similar to the Jama Masjid of Delhi.
 It remains one of the largest mosques in the world.